 Title Description Name This is the block name.
 It is not displayed anywhere on the output of the block.
 Title The title that is displayed for the metric.
 Subtitle The subtitle for the metric.
 Column Width The number of Bootstrap columns the chart should use for its width.
 (A Bootstrap row, by default, has 12 columns.)
 Chart Style The chart style to use.
 These styles are defined under Admin Tools > General Settings > Defined Types > Chart Styles.
+Metric Value Types Determines what metric value types should be displayed on the chart, goals and/or measures.
 Metric The metric to use for the chart.
 Partition Filter Determines how the chart will get the series partition value.
 It can be either hard coded or determined from the page context.
 Date Range Determines which values are displayed on the graph.
 Detail Page This optional setting will determine which page will be loaded when the graph is clicked.